5th State Espresso

 COFINCAF trading company is helmed by coffee farmer María Esther Saut Niño.
 Saut and her husband have worked since 2012 to distribute over 20 million healthy coffee plants throughout their community to help recover from a destructive coffee plant fungus that crippled many local farmers' livelihoods.
 From their Rainforest Alliance-certified farm Finca La Fortaleza, Saut and her husband have created a hub of education and resources for other coffee producers in Chiapas.

 You can learn even more about María Esther Saut Niño and COFINCAF here!

 Finca Palmichal is high on the western side of the Central Andes mountain range, near the municipality of Genova, in the department of Quindío.
 This region went through violent and difficult times during the peak of the guerrilla expansion in the country.
 But now, after the negotiation between the government and the FARC, there is hope among these communities for many safe and happy years to come.

 Producer Atilano Giraldo is the third generation of his family to grow coffee in Quindío, and he grew up working in coffee alongside his father.
 Gradually, he acquired additional properties, including Finca Palmichal, which he bought from the local Osorio family.

 Recently, after years of hard work, and in order to help the development of his region, Don Atilano ran and was elected as a senator in the Colombian parliament representing Quindío.

 Coffee from Huehuetenango (pronounced way-way-ten-AN-go) is known for its complexity and toffee-like sweetness, and this one is no exception.
-This particular coffee may have you noticing additional notes of your favorite fruit pie or preserves in 5th State—especially those blackberry notes that we love in this blend.
+This particular selection is sweet and mild, with notes of toffee and coffee cherry balancing perfectly with the tart acidity throughout its counterparts.

 Growing Altitude: 1300-2000 masl